A Secular Oratorio

 “miniatures Behind the Door 2019 series” is sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC).

-VPR is grateful for a generous grant from The Masterworks Foundation to support the scenic design and art installation by Karni Dorell for The Constitution.
+VPR is grateful for generous grants from The Tiger Baron Foundation for general support of this production and from The Masterworks Foundation to support the scenic design and art installation by Karni Dorell for The Constitution.